East Town Railway Workshops: History

 Between 1947 and 1949, land was purchased at the west end of the yard and various workshop buildings were extended.
 A new Motor Shop was also erected.
 The first intake of apprentices, comprising nine carpenters and six fitters, started in January 1949 once a suitable building had been acquired.
 Further extensions were made to the Tarpaulin Shop in 1950, and a new Wagon Shop was also built.

-One thing for which East Town became particularly well known was the production of tarpaulins to cover goods wagons which were used at stations across the country.
+East Town became particularly well known was the production of tarpaulins to cover goods wagons which were used at stations across the country.
 These were originally made of canvas and treated with linseed oil and vegetable black to weather-proof them.
 As the work was initially done by hand, those employed to make them were usually sailmakers by trade, with mechanisation not introduced until 1915.
 At the end of 1914, a new Tarpaulin Shop was commissioned, but it did not last long, being destroyed by fire in January 1915.
 In 1928, a dedicated tarpaulin factory was opened and, with the transfer of staff from the Newmarket Workshops, production increased to the rate of 50 tarpaulins per week.
 The Tarpaulin Manufacturing Shop was razed by fire on 5 August 1954, requiring an increase in the output of the Addington Workshops until the destroyed facility at East Town was replaced mid-1955.
 Just two months later, on 18 October, the Tarpaulin Depot Repair Shop was similarly destroyed.
 In 1973, NZR switched to using PVC tarpaulins which were cheaper to make and easier to repair.